Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Login**

-The user can authenticate through username and password.
+The user can authenticate through email address and password.

 **Picture Login**